StanJulia/Stan.jl/README.md

 ## Versions

+### Version 9.5.0

+1. Fix for matrix input files using JSON.

 ### Version 9.4.0

-1. Updated redcradsstudy results for cmdstan-2.29.0.
+1. Updated redcardsstudy results for cmdstan-2.29.0.
 2. Added a README to the `Examples/RedCardsStudy` directory

 ### Version 9.2.3